VSI Media Robot Utility Installation and User Guide

 Important

 Two non-clustered systems that share a common library through a FC switch have no knowledge of each other and may consequently assign two different names to the same tape drive.
-Note that there is no resource locking between non-clustered systems, which may result in conflicting allocation of the tape drives or robot.
+Note that there is no resource locking between non-clustered systems, which may result in conflicting allocation of the tape drives or robot, as well as potential damage to data and/or hardware/media.
 Within a cluster, the naming and allocation is controlled and consistent.

-1. Use the command below to list all detected tapes and Media Robots along with their suggested names.
-It stores the names and their worldwide identifiers (WWID) in the file SYS$DEVICES.DAT.
+1. List all detected tapes and media robots along with their suggested names and worldwide identifiers (WWID) by using the following command:

 $ MCR SYSMAN IO FIND_WWID